About The Millions

 Thomas Beckwith | Dublin

-Thomas Beckwith is a Social Media Writer for The Millions.
+Thomas Beckwith is a Writer and Project Assistant for The Millions.
 A native of Baltimore, he worked in New York for three years before leaving to pursue a Master’s degree in Irish literature.
 You can find him on Twitter at @tdbeckwith.

 The Millions Interns